hirrolot/poica/README.md

 | `tokens.c` | https://godbolt.org/z/pNx4jX |
 | `error_handling.c` | https://godbolt.org/z/6Kotvn |

-### Any pitfalls?
+Q: Any pitfalls?

-The only pitfall I discovered so far is scary macro errors, describing consequences, not causes.
+A: The only pitfall I discovered so far is scary macro errors, describing consequences, not causes.
 However, in user code they can be solved by just carefully looking at line numbers that trigger an error.

-### Why they are called algebraic?
+Q: Why they are called algebraic?

-A [good explanation](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) is given by [Joel Burget](https://codewords.recurse.com/about#Joel%20Burget).
+A: A [good explanation](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) is given by [Joel Burget](https://codewords.recurse.com/about#Joel%20Burget).

+Q: Is it allowed to use Boost/Preprocessor in C?
+A: Yes.